harlanhaskins/Personal-Site/_posts/2014-03-02-laying-out-ios-uis-in-code.markdown

 layout calls in `UIView`'s `layoutSubviews` method instead. *Thanks, James Prower*.
 * In iOS 7, the navigation bar no longer adjusts the frame of the main `view` property.
-    - You'll need to look for the `topLayoutGguide` and `bottomLayoutGuide` properties on UIViewController.
+    - You'll need to look for the `topLayoutGuide` and `bottomLayoutGuide` properties on UIViewController.
 They have a property called `length` that will tell you (in `viewDidLayoutSubviews`) where the bottom of the navigation bar (or top of the tab bar) is.
 So lay out your views relative to `[top | bottom]LayoutGuide.length`